Zika virus is an infectious disease primarily spread through mosquito bites. It can also be:

-Historically, Zika virus outbreaks have occured in Africa, Southeast Asia and the Pacific Islands.
+Historically, Zika virus outbreaks have occurred in Africa, Southeast Asia and the Pacific Islands.
 Zika made its first appearance in the Americas (Brazil) in 2015 and has since spread throughout various regions of Central and South America, Mexico, and the Caribbean.

 Local Zika Transmission in the U.S.

 Currently, there is no local Zika transmission in the U.S. Visit the Centers for Disease Control and Prevention's (CDC) Zika in the U.S. for the latest information.